kallelundgren93/faceit-ruby/README.md

 Hello!
 This is a implementation for most of the endpoints the Faceit Data v4 api offers, feel free to contribute or fork to fit your application.

+Some of the examples are missing some data, so please check out faceits official api site to get complete results from these requests

 ## Installation

 <p>Put this in your gemfile:</p>